Datatab

 In the t-test for dependent samples, we examined whether there is a difference between two dependent samples.
 If we want to test whether there is a difference between more than two dependent samples, we use the analysis of variance with repeated measures.

-So what are dependent samples?
+What are dependent samples?

 In a dependent sample, the measured values are connected.
 For example, if a sample is drawn of people who have knee surgery and these people are interviewed before the surgery and one week and two weeks after the surgery, it is a dependent sample.
 This is the case because the same person was interviewed at two points in time.